Watch Quick Start Video

 - White synthetic ice surface.

-- Hockey Puck – Black, Green, or Orange.
+- Hockey Puck – Black, Green, Blue or Orange.

 - A small clear training area near a TV.